First Time Buyers

 It is worthwhile taking advice from financial advisers as to your financial buying power; an Independent Financial Adviser (IFA) will be able to source mortgages from the entire market of lenders and advise which are the most suitable for you.
 This will save a significant amount of time and effort!
 The adviser can also provide advice on buildings and contents insurance, payment protection and life cover.
-We work closely with Stuart Nunn and Associates; their local representatives Andy Peacock and Elisabeth von Hippel can be contacted on 01223 235111 or 01954 260952 for an informal chat without pressure or obligation.
+We work closely with Stuart Nunn Mortgages; their local representatives Andy Peacock and Elisabeth von Hippel can be contacted on 01223 214400 or 01638 660303 for an informal chat without pressure or obligation.

 When you decide that you have found the right property, it's time to put an offer forward to the seller (often called vendor) via our team of negotiators.
 There is certain information which you will be asked to supply to assist the seller in making a decision to accept or reject your bid:-

 • Your "buying position"- is your offer subject to another sale?